microsoft/TemplateStudio/code/TemplateStudioForWinUICs/Templates/Ft/SingleInstance/.template.config/localize/description.md

-﻿This feature allows you to change your app's theme between Light/Dark and WindowsDefault.
+﻿This feature allows you to define a limitation of the number of instance for your application to one.